xankmoney/whitepaper/xank-white-paper_en.md

 ## Xank and the Bridgewater Idea Meritocracy System

 The Xank network will employ meritocratic governance.
-The following key points on meritocracy have been extracted from an essay[^7] written by Ray Dalio, the founder of Bridgewater, wherein he outlines how a meritocratic governance system and the implementation of its key principles and components were intricate to the success of the Bridgewater venture.
+The following key points on meritocracy have been extracted from an essay<sup id="a7">[7](#f7)</sup> written by Ray Dalio, the founder of Bridgewater, wherein he outlines how a meritocratic governance system and the implementation of its key principles and components were intricate to the success of the Bridgewater venture.
 We will also describe how some of these meritocratic principles will echo through the Xank network, in particular, the Xank governance system.

 Ray summarises the idea in the following quote: